ing-bank/vscode-psl/src/pslLint/cli/README.md

 * RuntimeStart
 * TodoInfo
 * TwoEmptyLines
+* PropertyIsDummy

 ## Contributing

 To add a rule, create a class implementing one of the rule interfaces.
 Then, add an instance of your class to the `addRules` method found in the `activate.ts` module.

 Rules will have a parsed document at their disposal.
 Auto-complete can guide you to using the parsed document effectively.
 Use the `todo.ts` and `parameters.ts` modules as examples.